youngsoul/tello-adv-setup/Readme.md

 At this point you now have a Python virtual environment for the `tello_setup` project that is not shared with any other project, and we have activated it in the current terminal window.

-Keep in mind that the environment is only activate in the current terminal window.
+Keep in mind that the environment is only active in the current terminal window.

 If you would like to create a new terminal window, and activate the `tello_setup` virtual environment you would perform the following:

-* Open and new terminal/cmd window
+* Open a new terminal/cmd window

 ```shell script
 cd tello_projects/tello_setup